by Richard Phillips, Chief Investment Officer

 Yet, what about the taking that same A-rated bond and leveraging it up?
 After all, there has been only 8 basis points of default risk for that security group.
 If an investment manager constructs a portfolio which consists of 5-times levered A-rated bonds, the total excess spread earned will be 345 basis points versus 40 basis points of real-world default.
 This compares to 264 of pickup from Caa+ rated bonds but with 1014 basis points of real-world default.

 Investors won.
 They found a way to earn a decent yield in an environment that had shrunk to virtually zero through central bank financial repression.
 The banks that exited the proprietary trading business won.
 They replaced their volatile revenue stream with more reliable commission dollars.
 But most notably, the credit hedge fund managers, who became the darlings of this cycle, won.
-They produced Sharpe-busting returns that attracted mountains of money from investors who were desperately seeking somewhere safe but that still delivered strong returns.
+They produced strong returns that attracted significant money from investors who were desperately seeking somewhere safe but that still delivered strong performance.

 The strategy almost looks foolproof on paper.
 Yet like most things in the markets, nothing lasts forever.

 Leveraged credit near the end of the economic cycle worries

 One of the more difficult parts of examining the relative merits of this strategy is that at first blush, it appears like the perfect all-weather strategy.
 After all, during good times, the strategy should perform well as credit defaults are low, and then during bad times, the fact that the majority of the portfolio is invested in investment-grade credits should provide a cushion as investors tilt their portfolio towards safer instruments.

 According to Cambridge Associates, Senior Debt should be a strategy applicable across the entire economic cycle.

 When looking at global default rates throughout history, it might appear like this strategy has little risk.
 These charts from Standard & Poor’s illustrate the relative safety of investment grade bonds over the past decades.